Repairing a Damaged Dresser Top

 I bought a package of scrap moulding at Hobby Lobby (actually, I bought several packages) because I thought it would add interest to the dresser with “pieced” or “patchwork” trim around the top.
 This worked out so well, I can’t wait to add pieced trim to another project!

 I started by removing the damaged veneer from the top with a scraper.
 Then I decided to remove the top layer of the plywood since it was slightly damaged as well.
 This would also allow me to put a new piece of 1/4″ plywood on the top and keep the thickness at 3/4″ so the scrap moulding would fit along the edge properly.
-Matt used a prybar that he calls the “Big Wedgie” to remove the plywood layer and let me tell you, he is really good at picking wedgies, ha ha!
-It peeled away very easily.
+I used a prybar (<– affiliate link!) to remove the plywood layer and it peeled away very easily.